loicgreffier/docsource/README.md

 The main capability of Docsource is to detect broken links inside Markdown documentations.

-There are 3 kind of links:
+There are 3 kinds of links:
 - **External** - a link that points to an external domain.
 - **Relative** - a link that points to a resource within the same domain.
 - **Mailto** - a link that contains an email address.